binipringle/intro-to-dh/_texts/1-command-line.md

 ## Plain Text

 For the purposes of communicating with machines and between machines, we need characters to be as flexible as possible.
-Plain text include characters of readable material but not graphical representation.
+Plain text includes characters of readable material but not graphical representation.

 According to the Unicode Standard,[^1].

 [^1]: There is a definition of Unicode in the glossary in case you are wondering what Unicode is and want to look it up.

-   "Plain text is a pure sequence of character codes; plain Unicode-encoded text is therefore a sequence of Unicode character codes."
+> Plain text is a pure sequence of character codes; plain Unicode-encoded text is therefore a sequence of Unicode character codes.

 Plain text has two main properties with regard to rich text:

-   "plain text is the underlying content stream to which formatting can be applied.
-Plain text is public, standardized, and universally readable."
+> Plain text is the underlying content stream to which formatting can be applied.
+Plain text is public, standardized, and universally readable.

 Plain text shows its cards-- if it is marked up, the markup will be human readable.
 Plain text can be moved between programs more fluidly and can respond to programmatic manipulations.
 Because it is not tied to a particular font or color or placement, plain text can be styled externally.